grab/engineering-blog/_posts/2019-03-05-structured-logging.md

 *   **Causal Ordering**: Logs might or might not preserve the exact time in which they are written.
 This is important, as how exact the time is dictates how accurately we can predict the sequence of events via logs.
 *   **Log Correlation**: We serve countless requests from our backend services.
 Being able to see all the logs relevant to a particular request or a particular event helps us drill down to relevant  information for a specific request (e.g. for a specific passenger trying to book a ride).

 Combine this with the plethora of logging libraries available and you easily have a developer who is holding his head in confusion, unable to decide what to use.
-Also, each library has their own set of advantages and disadvantages, so the discussion might quickly become subjective and polarized - therefore it is crucial that you choose the appropriate library and backend pair for your applications.
+Also, each library has their own set of advantages and disadvantages, so the discussion might quickly become subjective and polarised - therefore it is crucial that you choose the appropriate library and backend pair for your applications.

 We at Grab use different types of logging libraries.
 However, as requirements changed  - we also found ourselves re-evaluating our logging strategy.

 The State of Logging at Grab
 ----------------------------

 The number of Golang services at Grab has continuously grown.
-Most services used syslog-style key-value format logs, recognized as the most common format of logs for server-side applications due to its simplicity and ease for reading and writing.
+Most services used syslog-style key-value format logs, recognised as the most common format of logs for server-side applications due to its simplicity and ease for reading and writing.
 All these logs were made possible by a handful of common libraries, which were directly imported and used by different services.

 We used a cloud-based SaaS vendor as a frontend for these logs, where application-emitted logs were routed to files and sent to our logging vendor, making it possible to view and query them in real time.
 Things were pretty great and frictionless for a long time.